gus/sssslow/README.md

 > node server.js 11111   # the port number to listen on
 ```

 Now load a resource.
+Sssslow support the following response modifiers:

+- `latency`: time it takes the server to respond
+- `time-to-live`: how long the resource can be cached for
+- `callback function name`: mainly for JavaScript requests; think jsonp
+- `content-type`: controlled through filename extension

+#### Examples

 This request will "sleep" for one second (1000 millis) and ask the user agent not to cache results.

 ```bash
 > curl -si "http://localhost:11111/latency-1000/foo.js"